Tuesdays

 Named for its founder Dr. Bill Arthur, this large and enthusiastically devoted group of literature lovers gathers monthly for an insightful analysis of a variety of good reads.
 Each month focuses on a different book, and all are welcome for refreshments, fellowship, and stimulating discussion.

-Tuesdays at 12:30pm in the Purnell Room and on Zoom
+Tuesdays at 12:30pm OR Wednesdays at 5:30pm in the Purnell Room

 Led by Craig Foster